IvanAdmaers/coolPreloader/README.md

 # Why

-I jusy did it to test
+I just did it to test